chrisbin95/Data-Science-IIHT/README.md

-# Data-Science-IIHT
+# Data-Science-IIHT Bangalore
-IIHT DATA SCIENCE LOGS AND WORKSHEETS
+Data Science Using Python and R Studio.
 BEST OF SUCCESS!